PTSD Compensation Claim Payouts

 In Australia, people often claim PTSD compensation payouts when they suffer a PTSD injury from an accident, a workplace incident, or from having a traumatic experience.

 You might be owed a PTSD insurance payout, depending on how you were psychologically harmed, which can help pay for your medical expenses and replace lost income.
-Our guide to claiming PTSD insurance compensation outlines everything you need to know to make the most of your disability insurance claims.
+Our guide to PTSD claims outlines everything you need to know to make the most of your disability insurance claims.

-At Aussie Injury Lawyers, it’s free to know your right to claim and the value of your compensation payout.
+At Aussie Injury Lawyers, knowing your right to claim and the value of your compensation payout is free.
 Start now by calling 1300 873 252

 A traumatic event can cause post-traumatic stress disorder (PTSD), which is a psychiatric disorder.
 The DSM-5 defines PTSD as the existence of at least one symptom from three clusters: reexperiencing, avoidance and hyperarousal.
 The symptoms must be present for more than one month after the trauma and cause significant distress or impairment in functioning.
 Insufficient or ineffective treatment can severely impact the sufferer’s well-being.
 A trauma-related psychological illness will typically compromise your home and work life.